Liam Cole Young

-I study the infrastructure of culture and civilization – the way that human societies communicate, cooperate, and otherwise hold together across time and space.
-This leads me to research and teach across a broad range of phenomena and historical periods—from early modern double-entry bookkeeping and state bureaucracies to 20th century pop music charts, contemporary just-in-time logistical networks, Silicon Valley’s corporate culture, and the North American fur trade of the 17th and 18th centuries.
-I argue that connecting seemingly-divergent phenomena and time periods helps shed light on the documents, techniques, formats, and protocols through which culture is made and by which it circulates.
-Such connections also help to cast media history into longer, civilizational timescales, and to complicate conventional narratives about the ‘newness’ of digital media.
+I am a specialist in media history, theory, and infrastructure studies with a focus on the ‘civilizational’ approach to these areas typified by Harold Innis and Marshall McLuhan.
+This broad interest in the way that human societies communicate, cooperate, and otherwise hold together across time and space leads me to research and teach a broad range of topics and time periods—from early modern double-entry bookkeeping and state bureaucracies to 20th century pop music charts, contemporary just-in-time logistical networks, Silicon Valley’s corporate culture, and the North American fur trade of the 17th and 18th centuries.

 My first book, List Cultures: Knowledge and Poetics from Mesopotamia to BuzzFeed (Amsterdam University Press, 2017) explores these themes by tracing the list as a cultural technique of administration and imagination.
-My next major project focuses on the infrastructural turn in media and communication studies and casts Innis’s early economic histories into contemporary debates.
-I am also chipping away at long-term project on the history of salt, which positions sodium chloride as a medium of culture and civilization.
+My current book project is on the history of salt and positions sodium chloride as a medium of culture and civilization.
+I developed this project as a 2018 Research Fellow at the Internationales Kolleg für Kulturtechnikforschung und Medienphilosophie at the Bauhaus-Universitët Weimar.

 Young, Liam C. 2017.
 List Cultures: Knowledge and Poetics from Mesopotamia to BuzzFeed.
 Amsterdam: Amsterdam University Press.